 Caffeine

-Once a wise man said- an excess of everything is bad!
-The same rule applies to caffeine intake in our day-to-day life.
-Many people drink 4-5 cups of coffee or more day and have a lot of trouble reducing or stopping their daily consumption.
+Once, a wise man said- an excess of everything is bad!
+The same rule applies to caffeine intake in our day-to-day lives.
+Many people drink 4-5 cups of coffee or more a day and have a lot of trouble reducing or stopping their daily consumption.

 They don’t know that excessive caffeine intake can leave us with dull and wrinkled skin.
-This is because caffeine tends to dehydrate the skin, leading to the thinning of skin tissue.
+Caffeine tends to dehydrate the skin, leading to the thinning of skin tissue.

-On the other side, the production of cortisol increases in our body due to caffeine excessive intake.
+On the other side, caffeine intake can increase the production of cortisol in our body.
 This then produces certain harmful chemicals and compounds that severely impact our skin’s quality and health.

 4. Alcohol